Class 3 Image: AI generated

 "Initialize this project as a Git repository and commit the current state.

-If already using Git, commit when all Hurl tests pass.
+If you are already using Git, commit when all Hurl tests pass.

 "Set up CI with GitHub Actions.
 Automatically run Hurl tests on every push."

-From here, whatever you tell AI to do, Hurl protects existing behavior:
+From here, whatever you ask AI to do, Hurl protects existing behavior:

 "Add this feature.
 But all existing Hurl tests must pass."